 This does not compute: Does the car have low mileage but worn-out tires?
 Why the contrast?
 Maybe the odometer is not accurate.
 It's not a crime to put used tires on a car, but you should try and find out what's behind the disparity.
 The same is true if the car has low mileage yet brand-new tires.
 Perhaps the owner decided to upgrade, had a blowout or simply replaced all four tires.
 It can't hurt to ask about anything that just doesn't make sense.

+Whether you're shopping a used car from a private seller or a new car at a dealer, the walkaround is essential.
 Stroll around the car looking for rust, dents and dings.
 Check how well the hood, doors and trunk/hatch lid meet the body.
 All should close and seal well and rest on the same plane.
 Try all the doors and their windows and locks.
 (With a convertible, try the doors and windows with the roof up and down.)
 Some of these tests may seem unnecessary, but every little problem could become your problem, and every shortcoming can be used to drive the price down.

 Whip out that refrigerator magnet (the flexible kind that looks like a business card is best).
 Place it on at least one point of every major panel of the car's exterior.
 It should stick.
 If it doesn't, it means one of three things: